dominicfarr/minima_guides/minima_ec2/step1/index.md

 You need two rules:

-#### Security group rule 1

-Allows secure connection to your EC2 instance via ssh or the web console

-Type: ssh

-Source type: Anywhere

-This should already be in place as AWS configures this by default.
+Rule 1 is already configured

 ![](securityRule1.png)

-#### Security group rule 2
+### Security group rule 2

 Allows traffic from only your computer to your EC2 instance via a browser but only with a port of 8003